-The Greatest Royal Rumble fluke finish was a throwback to a classic and here’s why.
+The fluke finish at the WWE Greatest Royal Rumble in 2018 was a throwback to a classic, and here’s why.

-Shortly after, "Nature Boy" Buddy Rogers interviewed Snuka, claiming he had evidence to show that Snuka’s manager, the evil Lou Albano was swindling him out of money.
-Snuka asked Rogers to be his manager — the first words Snuka ever uttered on WWF programming — to fully break things off with Albano.
+Shortly after, "Nature Boy" Buddy Rogers interviewed Snuka, claiming he had evidence to show that Snuka’s manager, the evil Lou Albano, was swindling him out of money.
+Snuka asked Rogers to be his manager — the first words Snuka ever uttered on WWF programming — to break things off with Albano fully.
 Shortly after, Rogers accompanied Snuka to the ring to face Ray "The Crippler" Stevens.

 Boston Garden Balcony describes what happened next:

 "Snuka then went to the ring to battle Stevens, which was a neon red hint that he was about to turn given that you rarely saw heel vs. heel matches on TV.
 Albano started arguing with Snuka in the ring, and Stevens grabbed manager Freddie Blassie’s cane and wrapped it around Snuka’s chest.

 Albano ripped the island beads off Snuka’s head and walloped him in the forehead, bloodying the Superfly up (on the broadcast at the time, you could see Snuka clearly gig himself).
 It was a gory scene as Albano and Stevens threw Snuka over the top rope, and then Stevens gave Snuka two piledrivers on the concrete floor.
 The piledriver was considered a dangerous finishing move at the time, and to do it on the concrete was villainous."

 Upon Snuka’s return, he was cemented as a top babyface by trouncing Albano in a one-on-one contest in the Boston Garden.